slightlyoff/history_api/app_history.md

 _TODO: could we populate this for cross-document navigations too?
 Then it kind of overlaps with existing timing APIs, and is probably a lot harder to implement..._

-_TODO: Add a non-analytics examples._
+_TODO: Add a non-analytics examples, similar to how people use `popstate` today._

 ### Complete event sequence